SoneMCPL/Valentines/README.md

 ### Installation

-Download the latest version from Spigot(Undownloadable) or GitHub(No stable version).
+Download the latest version from Spigot(Undownloadable) or [GitHub](https://github.com/wejkey/Valentines/releases/tag/1.0-dev1).
 2. Place the `.jar` file into your server's `plugins` folder.
 3. Start/Restart the server and configure it as needed.